austinstewartmsda-stack/Medical-Readmissions/README.md

 After 2012, I found that avoided readmissions increase quickly and I found that the readmission rate drops faster.

----

 ### 5. 2016 does not follow the same pattern.

 Avoided readmissions drop in 2016.
 But the readmission rate still goes down and improvement is still positive.

-So I ask.

-> If avoided readmissions are dropping, what is still pushing the rate down.
+This made me wonder if avoided readmissions are dropping, what is still pushing the rate down.
 This suggests avoided readmissions are not the only driver and other factors may also be contributing.

----

 ## R² Values